 What to Expect

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, what you earn as an animator depends upon where you work.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, what you earn as an animator depends upon where you work.
 An interesting fact?
-Software publishers now pay animators more than Hollywood.
-Here are the median annual salaries for animators by industry:
+Not all animators and special effects artists work in Hollywood.
+Here are highest median annual salaries for animators by top 10 metro areas: